graphapi-io/resources/type-generation/README.md

 # GraphAPI Type Generation

-This example describes how to generate typescript definitions for your GraphQL-based GraphAPI.
+This README describes how to generate typescript definitions for your GraphQL-based GraphAPI.

 ## Steps